-- Latvian fatality rates decreased in the last decade, especially between 2007 and 2011, but stagnated and even increased thereafter. - The amount of speed tickets per population increased between 2006 and 2014.
+- Latvian fatality rates decreased in the last decade, especially between 2007 and 2011, but stagnated and even increased thereafter.
+A slight decrease was recorded again in 2015. - The amount of speed tickets per population increased between 2006 and 2014.

 Remarkable road safety policy issues